timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 Many moons ago, I studied journalism at the University of Queensland.
 I’ve worked on-and-off as a freelance journo for the past decade.
 But only recently have I become interested in computer science.
 I’ve begun to appreciate the immense power and creative potential that programming brings to the craft of storytelling.

 I’m very much a journalist first, programmer second.
 If you’re looking for any sort of reliable advice on coding, you’re in the wrong place.
 But I’ll publish what I learn anyway.
 Maybe someone will find it useful.
-I’ll also make the code and data for my stories available on GitHub.
+I’ll also make the code and data for my stories available on [GitHub](https://github.com/timothy-gregg){:target="_blank"}.

 My tech stack
 ---
-For data analysis, my weapon of choice is the Python programming language.
+For data analysis, my weapon of choice is the [Python programming language](http://python.org){:target="_blank"}.
 I’m still pretty bad at using it, but I get a bit better every day.
-I’m also learning to use R for statistical stuff.
+I’m also learning to use [R](https://www.r-project.org/){:target="_blank"} for statistical analysis.

-This site is built with Jekyll and hosted on GitHub Pages.
-Until recently I used WordPress for all my web projects.
+This site is built with [Jekyll](https://jekyllrb.com/){:target="_blank"} and hosted on GitHub Pages.
+Until recently I used [WordPress](http://wordpress.org){:target="_blank"} for all my web projects.
 This time around, I decided to try a different approach.

 Jekyll requires a bit more technical competence than WordPress, but it’s well worth the effort.
 I love the simplicity and purity of a static site generator.
 There’s no database.
 Nothing to update or maintain.
 I can simply write a blog post, save it as a Markdown file, and hey presto: it’s published.